iagoleal/Hodge.jl/docs/src/index.md

 # Hodge.jl

+One of the most powerful tools available to study the algebraic topology of manifolds is the Hodge decomposition.
+Recently, a discrete analogous of it has been successfully applied for better understanding how one may transform a pairwise ranking that is cyclically inconsistent into some kind of global ordering.

+The Julia package `Hodge.jl` is a library implementing the necessary tools of computational algebraic topology to easily utilize the Hodge decomposition.
+The available structures are representations for simplicial complexes and the algebra of cochains (discrete analogues of differential forms) as well as methods for calculating Betti numbers and the Hodge decomposition.

 This package exports two main types, [`SimplicialComplex`](@ref) and [`Cochain`](@ref), together with methods to work with their topological and algebraic properties.